Cyndi Lauper: 1993–1995: Hat Full of Stars and Twelve Deadly Cyns

-1996–2000: Motherhood and Sisters of Avalon
+1996–2000: Motherhood, Sisters of Avalon and Merry Christmas ...
+Have a Nice Life

-On November 19, 1997, Lauper gave birth to her son, Declyn Wallace Lauper Thornton.
-Her fifth album, Sisters of Avalon, was released in Japan in 1996, and elsewhere in 1997.
-The album was written and produced with the help of Jan Pulsford (Lauper's keyboard player) and producer Mark Saunders.
+On November 19, 1997, aged 44, Lauper gave birth to her son, Declyn Wallace Lauper Thornton.
+Her fifth studio album, Sisters of Avalon, was released in Japan in October 1996, and elsewhere in April 1997.
+The album was written and produced with the help of Jan Pulsford (Lauper's keyboardist) and producer Mark Saunders.
 As in Hat Full of Stars, some of the songs in Sisters of Avalon addressed dark themes.
 The song "Ballad of Cleo and Joe" addressed the complications of a drag queen's double life.
 The song "Say a Prayer" was written for a friend of hers who had died from AIDS.
-"Unhook the Stars" was used in the movie of the same name.
+"Unhook the Stars" was used in the drama film Unhook the Stars (1996).
 Again without support from her label, the release failed in America, spending a single week on the Billboard album chart at No. 188.
 This album also met with much critical praise, including People magazine, which declared it "'90s nourishment for body and soul.
 Lauper sets a scene, makes us care, gives us hope."

+On October 27, 1998, she released her sixth studio album and first Christmas album, Merry Christmas ...
+Have a Nice Life.
+It combines original compositions by Lauper and collaborator Jan Pulsford with traditional Christmas songs.
+"Feels Like Christmas" previously appeared on Lauper's studio album Hat Full of Stars (1993).

-On January 17, 1999, Lauper appeared as an animated version of herself in The Simpsons episode "Wild Barts Can't Be Broken", singing the National Anthem to the melody of "Girls Just Want to Have Fun".
+On January 17, 1999, Lauper appeared as an animated version of herself in The Simpsons episode "Wild Barts Can't Be Broken", singing "The Star-Spangled Banner" to the melody of "Girls Just Want to Have Fun".
 That same year, Lauper opened for Cher's Do You Believe?
-Tour alongside Wild Orchid.
-She also appeared in the films Mrs. Parker and the Vicious Circle and The Opportunists.
-She contributed to the soundtrack of the 2000 animated film, Rugrats in Paris: The Movie, performing the song "I Want a Mom That Will Last Forever".
+Tour alongside the girl group Wild Orchid.
+She also appeared in the films Mrs. Parker and the Vicious Circle (1994) and The Opportunists (1999).
+She contributed to the soundtrack of the animated comedy film, Rugrats in Paris: The Movie (2000), performing the song "I Want a Mom That Will Last Forever".